UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/01-introduction.md

 {: .callout}

 Let's look now at the current list of members for the [UK House of Commons](https://members.parliament.uk/members/commons).
+&nbsp;

-![Screenshot of the UK House of Commons website]({{ page.root }}/fig/ukparl2021.png)
+![Screenshot of the UK House of Commons website]({{ page.root }}/fig/ukparl2021.png) &nbsp;
 This page also displays a list of names, political and geographical affiliation.
 There is a search box and a filter option, but no obvious way to download this information and reuse it.
 Here is a portion of the code for this page:
+&nbsp;
 ~~~
 (...)
 <div class="card-list card-list-2-col">